Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part8-OOPAdventureGame.md

+<h1>Tutorial Part8 Text Adventure Game </h1>

 In the last part, an Items class was introduced.
-This part has a new file called location.py, which is the location class, from which game locations can be made, with exits, contained items, puzzles, enemies etc.
+This part has a new file called location.py, This is the location class, from which game locations can be made, with exits, contained items, puzzles, enemies etc.

-The code for this game stage can be found here:
+The code for this game stage can be found here: [03-Adventure Game+world](/Python/OOP/03-Adventure%20Game%2Bworld)

 The locations class definition and constructor:
 ```python